Geosyntec/StormPiper/docs/md/3_Map_Explorer.md

 |                       | Total Zinc Concentration                 |
 +-----------------------+------------------------------------------+

-Table: Map Data Layers
+Table: Map Data Layers {#tbl:map_layers}

 ## Viewing Facility Overview Information
 You can view summary information for a particular BMP by clicking on it from the Map Explorer.
 The map will zoom to the selected facility and a panel will be displayed showing information on a facility.

 ## Viewing Facility Details

-Click on **View Facility Details** from the Facility Overview Panel to see and edit particular facility attribues.
-In addition to the overview information displayed on the Map Explorer you can view water quality parameters, cost analysis parameters, and detailed performance data.
+Click on **View Facility Details** from the Facility Overview Panel to see and edit particular facility attributes.
+In addition to the overview information displayed on the Map Explorer, you can view water quality parameters, cost analysis parameters, and detailed performance data.

 ## Exporting Facility Details

 To export detailed facility data, click on **Export Results** from the Facility Detail Page.
-This will export a `.csv` file with all facility attributes and peformance results.
+This will export a `.csv` file with all facility attributes and performance results.

 ## Searching for a Facility

-To search for a particular facility, select the search icon on the left*hand toolbar.
+To search for a particular facility, select the search icon on the left-hand toolbar.
 A panel will appear with search options.
 You may search by the following categories:

 * **altid/node_id** - Facility Type, or Facility
 * **Facility Type**  Refers to the City designated facility type